Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Exit time analysis of trajectories around weakly hyperbolic fixed points

 We now formally define the term `weakly hyperbolic fixed point' of the complex valued dynamical system \eqref{exittime1}. \begin{defi} Suppose $ \p \in \mathbb{C}^d$ is a fixed point of the complex valued dynamical system \eqref{exittime1} and the conditions \eqref{conditionsdynamicsa}, \eqref{conditionsdynamicsb} are satisfied.
 Let the absolute value of the eigenvalues $z_i$ of $\Lambda$ be divided into 3 disjoint sets using the stable center manifold theorem for a complex valued dynamical system.
-In other words, the complex valued vector $\u_k$ from \eqref{exittime1} belongs to a vector space $\mathcal{E} = \mathcal{E}_{S} \bigoplus \mathcal{E}_{US} \bigoplus \mathcal{E}_{C}$ where we have that:
+In other words, for the canonical basis $\{\e_i\}$ of $\mathbb{R}^d$, the complex valued vector $\u_k$ from \eqref{exittime1} belongs to a vector space $\mathcal{E} = \mathcal{E}_{S} \bigoplus \mathcal{E}_{US} \bigoplus \mathcal{E}_{C}$ where we have that:

 and $\mathcal{E}_{S}, \mathcal{E}_{US}, \mathcal{E}_{C} $ represent the stable, unstable and center subspaces respectively.
 Then if $\Lambda$ satisfies the condition of $ dim(\mathcal{E}_{US}) \geq 1$, the point $ \p$ is referred to as a weakly hyperbolic fixed point of the dynamical system \eqref{exittime1}.
 The subspace $ \mathcal{E}_{US} \bigoplus \mathcal{E}_{C} $ is referred to as the center unstable manifold. \end{defi}